-For decades, the mitochondria have been primarily viewed as biosynthetic and bioenergetic organelles generating metabolites for the production of macromolecules and ATP, respectively.
-We have elucidated mitochondria have a third distinct role whereby they participate in cellular signaling processes through the release of reactive oxygen species (ROS) and the metabolite L-2hydroxyglutrate (L-2HG).
-Our work has implicated the necessity of mitochondrial ROS as second messengers for multiple biological processes including hypoxic activation of HIF dependent gene transcription, cellular differentiation, and immune cell activation.
-We have also identified that mitochondria release the metabolite L-2HG, which increases histone and DNA methylation to control hematopoietic stem cell (HSC) differentiation and regulatory T cell (Treg) function, respectively.
-Thus, mitochondria serve as signaling organelles.
-It is important to note that there are other mitochondrial signals such as mtDNA for inflammation and cytochrome c for apoptosis that are also active areas of research into the role of mitochondria as signaling organelles.
+For decades, mitochondria have been primarily viewed as biosynthetic and bioenergetic organelles generating metabolites for the production of macromolecules and ATP, respectively.
+Our work has elucidated that mitochondria have a third distinct role whereby they participate in cellular signaling processes through the release of reactive oxygen species (ROS) and metabolites independent of ATP and macromolecule production.
+Our work has implicated the necessity of mitochondrial ROS for multiple biological processes including hypoxic activation of HIFs, cellular differentiation, and adaptive immunity.
+Previously, the dogma in the field had been that mitochondrial ROS are only produced in pathological settings to cause both lipid, protein and DNA damage.
+However, our work demonstrates that mitochondrial ROS are utilized as messengers to maintain normal biological and physiological functions.
+Our studies suggest that the current widespread use of antioxidants is likely to be detrimental rather than beneficial for alleviating a myriad of diseases as this could interfere with normal physiological processes.
+Recently, our work has shown that mitochondria release the metabolite L-2HG, which increases histone and DNA methylation to control hematopoietic stem cell (HSC) differentiation and regulatory T cell (Treg) function, respectively.
+In summary, our lab has been instrumental in changing our view of mitochondria from the “powerhouses" of cell to “signaling organelles”.
+Beyond metabolites and ROS, there are multiple ways mitochondria function as signaling organelles (see figure).